yac033/cse160-WI23/PA3/Readme.md

 ## Submission

 Submit the template.cu file on gradescope.
+Preserve the file name while uploading to gradescope.